frederic-perez/AmE-dictionary/data/dictionary.md

 __lemon grass__ _n_
 __lemon wedge__ _n_ :camera: _Lemon wedges for serving._
 __lemon__ _n_ _This house is a lemon, honey._
-__lemongrass__ _n_ :three::hammer:
+__lemongrass__ _n_ :four::hammer:
 __lemons > dance of the lemons__
-__lemony__
+__lemony__ _adj_ :astonished::two::hammer: /ˈlɛmənɪ/
 __length__ _n_ :two::hammer: _He staged a prolonged rally to run down Bodemeister by 1/2 lengths in the 138th Run for the Roses._ _He walked the length of the carriage._
 __lengthy__ _adj_ __1__ Of considerable length, especially in time; extended: _a lengthy convalescence._ __2__ Tediously long; drawn-out: _a lengthy explanation._
 __leniency__ _n_ :four::hammer: _Syn_ indulgence, lenience
-__lenient__ _adj_ :eight: /LEEN-yunt/ (leniently) If you’re not overly strict, and you show tolerance and mercy when someone does something wrong, you’re being lenient.
+__lenient__ _adj_ :nine: /LEEN-yunt/ (leniently) If you’re not overly strict, and you show tolerance and mercy when someone does something wrong, you’re being lenient.
 Lenient means tolerant or relaxed, and is usually used when we’re talking about someone’s attitude toward discipline.
 In 19th-century child-rearing books, we often read about strict teachers who punish children just for squirming in their seats.
 These days teachers are more likely to be lenient, more understanding.
 If you’re a big fan of discipline and punishment, however, lenient might mean “soft” or “indulgent.” _Olympic officials will be lenient._
 __lenity__ _n_
 __Lenny__ _n_ Diminutive of Leonard.
 __lens__ _n_ _Lens design._